Our Spiritual DirectorBiography of Khenpo Sherab Sangpo

 Biography of Khenpo Sherab Sangpo

-Khen Rinpoche began his studies in Tibet with the famed master Petsé Rinpoche (Khenchen Padma (Pema) Tsewang Rinpoche), with whom he studied for over twenty years.
-He became a monk at the age of seven at Gyalwa Phukhang Monastery, a branch of Dilgo Khyentse Rinpoche’s Sechen Monastery.
+Khenpo Sherab Sangpo began his studies in Tibet with the famed master Petsé Rinpoche (Khenchen Padma Tsewang), with whom he studied for over twenty years.
+He became a monk at the age of seven at Gyalwa Phukhang Monastery, a branch of Dilgo Khyentsé Rinpoche’s Shechen Monastery.
 Under Petsé Rinpoche’s guidance, he first studied Tibetan Buddhist ritual, eventually becoming one of the monastery’s ritual leaders and chant masters.
 Even at a young age, he was renowned for his ability to memorize the vast number of texts used at the monastery and his command of Tibetan Buddhist ritual.

-His studies did not stop with philosophy, meditation and ritual, however.
-Petsé Rinpoche also gave extensive teachings on the “five sciences.”
-Khen Rinpoche is renowned for his knowledge of these topics, which include astrology, poetry, medicine and grammar.
+His studies did not stop with philosophy, meditation, and ritual, however.
+Petsé Rinpoche also gave extensive teachings on the five sciences.
+Khenpo Sherab Sangpo is renowned for his knowledge of these topics, which include astrology, poetry, medicine and grammar.
 To this day, monks and practitioners seek him out not only to teach the subtleties of Buddhist thought and practice, but also to give astrology readings and consult him on other such topics.
 This range of mastery is extremely rare.
 To complete training in any one area takes years of dedicated study and practice.
 Thus, to have mastered these five sciences, in addition to Buddhist philosophy, ritual, and meditative practice, is an incredible achievement.

 Khenpo Sherab Sangpo applied himself night and day to studying and practicing the teachings he received from his spiritual mentor.
-In a further recognition of his talents and realization, Petsé Rinpoche appointed him as his personal teaching assistant when Khenpo was only 19.
-For years, he acted as his master’s “kyorpon,” a teaching assistant who leads review sessions that supplement the main class being taught.
+In a further recognition of his talents and realization, Petsé Rinpoche appointed him as his personal teaching assistant when Khenpo was only nineteen.
+For years, he acted as his master’s kyorpon, a teaching assistant who leads review sessions that supplement the main class being taught.
 He accompanied his teacher as he traveled throughout Tibet, Nepal and India, often giving teachings in his stead at monasteries that had invited Petsé Rinpoche to teach.

 In addition to the rigorous academic training in the monastic college, Petsé Rinpoche locked the doors of the monastery for three months every year and allowed no outsiders in.
 During this time, he led his monks in strict meditation retreat.
-This allowed Khen Rinpoche to deepen his understanding of the Buddha’s teachings through meditation.
+This allowed the khenpo to deepen his understanding of the Buddha’s teachings through meditation.
 The decades he spent with Petsé Rinpoche allowed him to complete years of meditation retreat.
 Unfortunately, this strict and demanding form of training has virtually died out, even in Tibet.
 Khenpos who have received such training hold a special place in the Tibetan monastic world, especially those who have studied with unrivaled masters like Petsé Rinpoche and Jigmé Phuntsok Rinpoche.

-After his decades of study with Petsé Rinpoche, Khen Rinpoche traveled to Larung Monastery in a remote area in North-Eastern Tibet to study under the great Khenchen Jigmé Phuntsok Rinpoche.
-He spent six years with this master, at the end of which his abilities as a teacher were again recognized formally by the monastery and his teachers.
-He also received rare teachings, such as The Treasury of Precious Revelations (Rinchen Terdzöd), from great Rimé masters like Dilgo Khyentsé Rinpoche and Trulshik Rinpoche, both of whom are root teachers of His Holiness the Dalai Lama.
+After his decades of study with Petsé Rinpoche, Khenpo Sherab Sangpo traveled to Larung Gar Monastery in a remote area in northeastern Tibet to study under the great lama Jigmé Phuntsok Rinpoche.
+He spent six years with this master furthering his studies, at the end of which his abilities as a teacher were again recognized formally by the monastery and his teachers.
+He also received rare teachings, such as The Treasury of Precious Revelations (Rinchen Terdzöd), from great Rimé masters like Dilgo Khyentsé Rinpoche and Trulshik Rinpoche, both of whom are root gurus of His Holiness the Dalai Lama.
 In this way, he trained under many of the most renowned lamas in the Buddhist tradition and has been recognized many times as a lama of the highest order.

-Following his time in Larung, he returned to his home monastery.
+Following his time in Larung Gar, he returned to his home monastery.
 Shortly thereafter, Petsé Rinpoche gave him a letter of introduction and sent him alone to receive teachings from the famed meditation hermit Adzom Druktrul Rinpoche (Adzom Drukpa Thupten Padma Trinlé).
 From this meditation master, he received the most secret and profound teachings of the Dzogchen tradition, instructions that are forbidden from being written down or transmitted to more than one student at a time.
 These teachings are known as Nyong-tri, which means experiential instructions.
 In this style of teaching, short, direct instructions are given one-on-one to a student, who then immediately puts them into practice in strict retreat.
 The next phase of instructions are only given once the student has encountered certain signs that show he or she has directly experienced the depth of the teachings.

-Practicing in this manner, Khenpo Sherab Sangpo received the entire “hearing lineage” of the Dzogchen teachings from one of the greatest masters in Tibet.
-At the end of this period, Adzom Drukpa Rinpoche recognized that Khen Rinpoche had truly mastered the teachings.
+Practicing in this manner, Khenpo Sherab Sangpo received the entire hearing lineage of the Dzogchen teachings from one of the greatest masters in Tibet.
+At the end of this period, Adzom Drukpa Rinpoche recognized that his student had truly mastered the teachings.
 He then commanded Khenpo to uphold all the Buddha’s teachings, formally empowering him to teach all aspects of sutra and tantra, give empowerments, and work for the benefit of others using whatever methods are appropriate.
-This great honor is a testament to the fact that Khen Rinpoche has mastered not only the theory of Buddhist philosophy and practice, but has also had direct experiential realization of the teachings as well.
+This great honor is a testament to the fact that the khenpo has mastered not only the theory of Buddhist philosophy and practice, but has also had direct experiential realization of the teachings as well.